 There's data to back him up.
 A report by the California Energy Commission's Demand Analysis Office concluded that, "The extension of daylight saving time (DST) to March 2007 had little or no effect on energy consumption in California."

 Television networks aren't fans of the time change either.
 The extra hour of daylight means fewer people are home to watch TV.
 Viewership ratings traditionally plunge each spring.
-In 2009, Fox's hit "American Idol" clocked in historic low ratings immediately following the spring time change.
 On average, primetime shows shed 10 percent of their viewers on the Monday after the clocks are changed.

 "I think television networks would like it to be dark as soon as you left the office and headed home for the night," Bill Gorman, of the website TV by the Numbers, told NPR.
 "And maybe it started raining or snowing a lot as soon as primetime began."

 And it doesn't look like those issues will end anytime soon.
 As part of the Energy Policy Act of 2005, Congress pushed daylight saving time three to four weeks deeper into the fall.

 That change has resulted in sunrises as late as 8:30 a.m. in some areas, causing ripple effects in unexpected places.
 For example, it has thrown a wrench into the lifestyle of observant Jews whose morning synagogue services are predicated on the sun.
 In fact, Prerau points out, Israel has a relatively short daylight saving time compared to other countries.
 "If sunrise is late, religious Jews have to delay going to work or pray at work, neither of which is a desirable situation," he says.